 Instead of seeking employment and chasing a career, an activist in northwestern Pakistan has dedicated himself to documenting enforced disappearances and campaigning against landmines.

-But the young Pashtun rights campaigner Alamzaib Khan Meshud is now in detention and faces a police investigation for allegedly rioting and inciting hatred.
+But the young Pashtun rights campaigner Alamzaib Khan Mehsud is now in detention and faces a police investigation for allegedly rioting and inciting hatred.

 Mehsud, 28, was arrested in the southern seaport city of Karachi on January 21 after local police named him and 15 other activists from the Pashtun Tahafuz Movement (PTM) in a First Information Report (FIR) the day before.
 Under Pakistani law, a FIR marks the formal opening of a criminal investigation.